edzaga/sql-course/sql-course-en/lectures/week2/lecture7.rst

         \hline
        \end{array}

-    * :sql:`NOT`: returns the contrary value to the current value, that is if the value is TRUE, returns False ad viceversa.
+    * :sql:`NOT`: returns the contrary value to the current value, that is if the value is TRUE, returns False.
 	Its truth table is:

       .. math::